Norman with Rod Organ 2, 2005

 Praeger Publications - 1969

-As a graduate student Norman also worked with large format black and white photography and created several small black and white photographic books.
+I also worked with large format black and white photography and also created several small, black and white photographic books.

-In 1972 Norman returned to New York City.
-For the next 15+ years he worked as a gallery assistant in the art galleries that were springing up in the SOHO neighborhood of Lower Manhattan.
+In 1972 I returned to New York City, and for the next 15+ years I found work as a gallery assistant in the many art galleries that began springing up in the SOHO neighborhood of Lower Manhattan.

-For many years Norman found regular work at the OK Harris Gallery, where he helped with each month's many installations.
-Gallery work offered a interesting glimpse into complexities of the commercial art market.
+I worked regularly at the OK Harris Gallery, helping with each month's installations.
+Gallery work provided a small window into the commercial art market.

-In 1974 Ivan Karp offered Norman a show at the OK Harris Gallery, his first solo exhibition in New York.
-And so it went, one little show after another for many years.
+In 1974 Ivan Karp offered me a show at the OK Harris Gallery, which was my first solo exhibition in New York City.

 The Monumental Show - poster